wayne-xiu/Notes/API Design for C++.md

 > Whenever you create a file format or client/server protocol, you should also create an API for it.
 This allows details of the specification, and any further changes to it, to be centralized and hidden

 ## Qualities

+Model the problem domain; provide a good abstraction

+Unified Modeling Language (UML)

+UML class diagrams: UML specification defines a collection of visual notations to model object-oriented software systems.
+A single class is represented with a box that is segment into three parts:

+1. Upper section contains the class name
+2. Middle section lists attributes of the class
+3. Lower section enumerates methods of the class

+For class attributes and methods, use symbols to indicate access level:

+- +indicates public
+- -indicates private
+- #indicates protected

+Relationships between classes:

+- *Association*: A

 ## Patterns